autowarefoundation/autoware.universe/common/signal_processing/documentation/ButterworthFilter.md

 #### Obtaining Filter Transfer Functions

 The discrete transfer function of the filter requires the roots and gain of the continuous-time transfer function.
-Therefore, it is a must to call the first computeContinuousTimeTF() to create the continuous-time transfer of the method;
+Therefore, it is a must to call the first computeContinuousTimeTF() to create the continuous-time transfer function of the filter using;

     bf.computeContinuousTimeTF();